Screening and Diagnosis | Personalized Treatment

 Malignant melanoma of the skin has the fastest rising incidence of any cancer in the United States.
 Melanoma is the less common form of skin cancer, has a higher chance of spread than the more common skin cancer.
 While melanoma treatment options remain limited, Kellogg Cancer Center's multidisciplinary melanoma program offers the depth and breadth of experience to utilize complicated new therapeutics.
 NorthShore also treats other rare forms of skin cancer, including Merkel cell carcinoma.

 For patients with late stage melanoma, NorthShore is one of the few institutions in the region to offer immunotherapy with high-dose bolus Interleukin-2 therapy and Ipilimumab.
 The administration of Interleukin-2 is extremely complex, and NorthShore has the requirements of both highly knowledgeable oncologists and Intensive Care Unit (ICU) staff.

 Administering Ipilimumab is very involved, with unique autoimmune side effects that can affect multiple organ systems and require attention from multiple specialists.
 Our endocrinology and gastroenterology programs are key components of the multidisciplinary team caring for patients on this drug.

 Recently, the Federal Drug Administration (FDA) approved several drugs for patients who have specific mutations in the BRAF and related genes.
 NorthShore’s Molecular Pathology Department is one of the few programs testing for this mutation on-site, allowing for very quick implementation of this lifesaving drug.

-Multimodal strategies combining surgery, chemotherapy, radiation therapy and sophisticated medications often are used to ensure optimal outcomes for patients with melanoma.
+Personalized melanoma treatment and multimodal strategies combining surgery, chemotherapy, radiation therapy and sophisticated medications often are used to ensure optimal outcomes for patients with melanoma.

 For More Information